 Narita Plum Festival

-At Naritasan park you can enjoy the sight of over 460 red and white plums.
-On Sundays and national holidays, there will be concerts, ice sculpture exhibitions, free amazake (sweet-sake), and photo contests.
+Enjoy the sights of over 460 red and white plums.
+On Sundays and national holidays you can find rare events such as: concerts, ice sculpture exhibits, and photo contests.

 |Middle of the month||

-Pray for fire extinguishing, good luck blessing, and business prosperity.
+Pray for fire safety, good luck, and business prosperity

 |Mid-February to Mid-March||Narita Plum Festival|